MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-project.md

    [![UWP OpenXR](../../images/uwp-openxr.png)](../../images/uwp-openxr.png)

 1. For HoloLens 2, we recommend that you set **Depth Submission Mode** to 16-bit in the settings above.
-For immersive headsets, you can use 24-bit depth submission.
+1. For immersive headsets, you can use 24-bit depth submission.
 See the [Microsoft development docs for Unity](/windows/mixed-reality/develop/unity/recommended-settings-for-unity#enable-depth-buffer-sharing) for more info.

-### 6. Congratulations, the project setup is now finished!
+### 6. Congratulations, the project setup is now finished

 Proceed to [creating a new MRTK3 scene](../setting-up/setup-new-scene.md).

 ## Next steps

-Once you've finished setting up your Unity project, learn how to (experience your application on a device)[../../experience/overview.md]
+Once you've finished setting up your Unity project, learn how to [experience your application on a device](../../test-and-deploy/overview.md)